juju/docs/src/en/charms-deploying.md

 Use the `networks` option to specify service-specific network requirements.
-The `networks` option takes a comma-delimited list of juju-specific network names.
+The `networks` option takes a comma-delimited list of Juju-specific network names.
 Juju will enable the networks on the machines that host service units.
 This is different from the network constraint which selects a machine that matches the networks, but does not configure the machine to use them.
 For example, this commands deploys